Mario Hezonja: Portland Trail Blazers (2019–2020)

 On 3 July 2019, Hezonja signed a two-year, $3.7 million deal with the Portland Trail Blazers.

 On 20 November 2020, Hezonja was traded to the Memphis Grizzlies in a three-team trade involving Enes Kanter Freedom.
 On 11 December, the Grizzlies waived Hezonja.

 Panathinaikos (2021)

 On 22 February 2021, Panathinaikos signed Hezonja for the remainder of 2020–21 season.
-There was an option on his contract for an additional year (until June 30, 2022), with a buy-out clause from FC Barcelona estimated around 400.000€.
-Enes Kanter, Hezonja's Turkish teammate on the Portland Trail Blazers allegedly played a vital part in his transfer to the Greek powerhouse, having also expressed his sympathies towards both Panathinaikos and the country of Greece in the past.
+There was an option on his contract for an additional year (until 30 June 2022), with a buy-out clause from FC Barcelona estimated around €400,000.
+Enes Kanter Freedom, Hezonja's Turkish teammate on the Portland Trail Blazers, allegedly played a vital part in his transfer to the Greek powerhouse, having also expressed his sympathies towards both Panathinaikos and the country of Greece in the past.

 UNICS (2021–2022)

 On 31 July 2021, Hezonja signed with the Russian team UNICS Kazan of the VTB United League, and of the EuroLeague until it was suspended due to the 2022 Russian invasion of Ukraine.
 On 26 January 2022, he was named a VTB United League All-Star, as part of the World Stars team.